Updated Feb 2021

 Comedy best beaches in UK winner - Bigbury on Sea

-This South Coast beach comes with a comedy aquatic sea tractor which will transport you to a 700 year old pub and Art Deco hotel when the sea covers the causeway.
-Or at low (ish) tide you can wade over to it, which has its own comedy value.
-(Or row around it in a dingy if feeling particularly brave/stupid.)
+Sea tractor: This South Coast beach comes with a lumbering aquatic sea tractor which will transport you to Burgh Island where a 700 year old pub and Art Deco hotel await.
+Alternatively, at low (ish) tide you can wade over to the island, which bring its own comedy value.
+(You can even row around the island in a dingy, if feeling particularly gung ho.)

 Bamburgh, Northumberland – wild, windswept, sand-duned and overlooked by a magnificent castle

 Blackpool Sands, Devon – wooden-decked beach cafe, emerald waters and green fringed crescent beach

 Brighton Beach – pier and party beach

 Castle Beach, Tenby – one of Tenby’s golden sandy beaches, with a Napoleonic Fort perched on a tiny Island joined to the mainland when the tide is out

 Hayle, Cornwall – 5 miles of empty white sand and body-boarding water

 Rhossili, The Gower- huge Welsh tracts of unspoiled beach

 Saunton Sands, Devon – Croyde’s big brother with a very cute row of rainbow beach huts